-- 1. Agencies begin implementing activities that do not require agreements, such as: - a.
-Utilizing TRANSCOM formally for regional service analysis and planning - b.
-Developing regional rider surveys - c.
-Coordinating rider policies and fares - d.
-Coordinating transit service marketing materials, copy, media - e.
-Transition towards uniform technologies - f.
+- 1. Agencies begin implementing activities that do not require agreements, such as: - Updating all performance reporting to VCTC and NTD to track operating costs and productivity uniformly for all services in preparation for future detailed cost-benefit analyses - b.
+Utilizing TRANSCOM formally for regional service analysis and planning - c.
+Developing regional rider surveys - d.
+Coordinating rider policies and fares - e.
+Coordinating transit service marketing materials, copy, media - f.
+Transition towards uniform technologies - g.
 Begin jointly procuring equipment, vehicles, technologies - 2.
 Formalizing ECTA operation of all demand-response in East County would likely require up to a year of negotiation to develop legal agreements, and potentially another 1-2 years to transition operating contracts, expand or align customer and fleet databases, and other startup activities.
 Likely completion of transition by 2025 depending on existing contracts.
 This may require relying on existing contract extensions or renegotiated interim agreements. - a.
 Camarillo base contract expires in 2023 - b.
 Moorpark base contract expires in 2023 - c.
 Simi Valley is directly operated - d.
 Thousand Oaks base contract expires in 2023 - 3.
 Implementation of a centralized demand-response call center would occur simultaneously.
 This activity could take up to a year of negotiation and structuring between the partners, plus another 6-12 months to execute and get up and running.
 This is best to accomplish simultaneously with the ECTA consolidation to transition all back-end customer and operations management once. - 4.
 During the establishment of the operational elements, agencies should also negotiate standardized customer policies and a regional fare rate (to include all various demand-response programs).
 Although not impossible to operate a centralized call center with differing fares and policies between brokered programs, it seems logical to have this in place for the transition. - 5.
 Consolidating fixed-route operating contracts, where it makes sense, would also happen as contracts come up for renewal.
-Given the focus of this alternative on demand-response integration and efficiency, this is a lower priority with less clear benefits as a strategy without
+Given the focus of this alternative on demand-response